YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 Unless you have a strong reason for bundling YUI with your application, we strongly recommend that you use the version of YUI that comes with Mojito or load YUI from the YUI CDN.
-Having said that, let's show you how you would go about configuring your application to serve the YUI that you have bundled with your application.

-In general, you would install YUI in a directory within your application, and then configure the application to point to the directory, so your application can serve it.
+To bundle YUI with your application, you install YUI in a directory within your application, and then configure the application to point to the directory, so your application can serve it.
 You use the ``yui.config`` object in ``application.json`` to specify the file path and whether you want to combo handle the modules.

+Let's review the pros and cons and then show you an example configuration for serving YUI bundled with an application.

+.. _yui_app-pros:

+Pros
+####

+.. _yui_app-cons:

+Cons
+####

+.. _yui_app-ex:

+Example
+#######

 In the example ``application.json`` below, the ``base`` property specifies the file path for loading YUI bundled in the application.